|

-Hi everyone!
 I am a Canadian environmental documentary director and videographer.
-I have a Master's degree in Environmental Studies from York University in Toronto, Canada, and I also studied creative cinematography at Humber College Institute of Technology, and Television Broadcasting at Mohawk College of Applied Arts.
-Prior to embarking on a career of environmental productions, I was a videographer and on-air reporter/producer for Canadian channels CityTV and the Canadian Broadcast Corporation.
+I have a master's degree in environmental studies from York University in Toronto, Canada, and I studied creative cinematography at Humber College Institute of Technology and Television Broadcasting at Mohawk College of Applied Arts.
+As an editor, camera operator, journalist, producer, and director, I have worn many hats professionally for television stations and networks such as CityTV in Toronto and the Canadian Broadcasting Corporation.

 Opening night for Sorry for the Inconvience.
 2015

-Over the decades I have directed, filmed and written over 50 environmental feature documentaries, television specials, and short videos with themes such as over-fishing, illegal logging, climate change, nuclear energy, deforestation and more.
-Many of these productions have won prestigious environmental & film awards (please see list below)
+Over the decades, I have directed, filmed, and written over 50 environmental documentaries, television specials, and videos about themes such as overfishing, illegal logging, climate change, nuclear energy, and more.
+A number of these productions have won prestigious environmental film awards.

 An honour from the City of Florianopolis for the documentary

-For the last 20 years, I have focused much of my environmental film work on the world's most important tropical rain forest: The Amazon.
-Working alongside international non-governmental movements (such as Greenpeace, International Rivers, Conservation International and more) and Indigenous communities, my work in the Amazon is intense, broad and highly regarded.
+For the last twenty years, I have focused much of my environmental film work on the world's most important tropical rainforest: the Amazon.
+Working alongside international non-governmental movements (such as Greenpeace, International Rivers, Conservation International, and more) and Indigenous communities, my work in the Amazon is intense, broad, and highly regarded.

 Damocracy wins SUSTAINABILITY award in Bilbao, Spain.

-My film years in the Amazon attracted the attention of the U.S based group Amazon Watch and they invited me to be part of a special team led by AVATAR creator James Cameron to document the Oscar award-winning director's fight opposing the Belo Monte hydroelectric project in the Amazon.
+My film years in the Amazon attracted the attention of the U.S.-based group Amazon Watch, which invited me to be part of a special team led by AVATAR creator James Cameron to document the Oscar-award-winning director's fight against the Belo Monte hydroelectric project in the Amazon.

 Talking about the film Damocracy at the festival of the